• Skip to primary navigation

 Can I leave (whatever it is that someone doesn’t like) out?

 Ha!
 The great thing about this recipe is that as long as you have the meat cooked with the taco spices, the lettuce and the corn chips.
 After that, you can get as creative as you want.
 SOME people in my house don’t like avocado, so I pass that around separately.
-You can add corn, chopped peppers, cooked beans…you be you!
+You can add corn, black beans, chopped bell peppers, black olives, chopped sweet onions, a spoonful of salsa, a squeeze of lime juice…you be you!

 Have a question that I didn’t cover?